 Ronson based his string arrangement on the bassline Bolder worked on during rehearsals for the track.
 The other instruments act as a counterpoint to the strings during the chorus: according to O'Leary, drummer Woodmansey plays a "snare-medium tom fill to echo a descending violin line", while Wakeman adds "dancing" replies on piano.
 At the second verse's "Ibiza" line, Ronson plays recorder.[8]
 Bowie noted Wakeman "embellished the piano part" of his original melody and Ronson "created one of his first and best string parts" for the song.[6]
 Author Peter Doggett describes Ronson's string arrangement as "gargantuan",[30] and Christopher Sandford said Hunky Dory would be best remembered for the "lush, orchestral arrangement" of "Life on Mars?".[36]

-Towards the song's end, Ronson performs a short, "vibrato-saturated" guitar solo that was recorded in one take.[29]
-The strings then play "grand sweeps" before a climactic tom-roll, which Doggett and O'Leary compared to the timpani in the main theme of 2001: A Space Odyssey (1968),[8][29] while Pegg and Sandford compare it to the poem Also sprach Zarathustra.[16][35]
+Towards the song's end, Ronson performs a short, "vibrato-saturated" guitar solo that was recorded in one take.[30]
+The strings then play "grand sweeps" before a climactic tom-roll, which Doggett and O'Leary compared to the timpani in the main theme of 2001: A Space Odyssey (1968),[8][30] while Pegg and Sandford compare it to the poem Also sprach Zarathustra.[16][36]
 After a false ending, Wakeman's piano plays the chorus melody "off in the distance".
 Then, according to O'Leary; "a phone rings, the song's manufacturers grumble, we're left awake and alone".[8]
-According to Pegg, the telephone bell rang during an earlier, scrapped take at the end of the tape; Bowie decided to keep it for the final mix.[16]
+According to Pegg, the telephone bell rang during an earlier, scrapped take that was still present at the end of the tape; Bowie decided to keep it for the final mix.[16]
+Co-producer Ken Scott explains that Ronson became annoyed and audibly cursed during the prior take when the telephone rang, and so in the final mix Scott quickly faded out the earlier take at that point.[37]

 Lyrics